Ryan-Blade/EZEE-DIFFUSION/README.md

 3) For resolving issues and a more comprehensive guide related to it, you should visit : https://github.com/AUTOMATIC1111/stable-diffusion-webui

 **TIP:**
-*-Edit the **webui-user.bat** inside the stable diffusion folder and add a line "git pull"(without quotes) at the very top so that everytime you start the stable diffusion it will check for the latest version and auto update it.*
+1) Edit the **webui-user.bat** inside the stable diffusion folder and add a line "git pull"(without quotes) at the very top so that everytime you start the stable diffusion it will check for the latest version and auto update it.*
--To start the stable diffusion, just click of the **webui-user.bat** and your set to go....
+2) To start the stable diffusion, just click of the **webui-user.bat** and your set to go....